“The peace in peaceful parenting comes from you and your ability to regulate your own emotions,” says Dr. Laura Markham.

 Without connection, peaceful parenting is impossible.

-Actually, without connection, effective parenting isn’t possible.
+Actually, without connection, effective parenting isn’t possible at all.

 That’s why you need to start building up your bond before you make any changes.
 Spend more focused time with your child.

-Start small: spend at least 15 minutes of one-on-one activity with each child daily.
+Start small.
+Spend at least 15 minutes of one-on-one activity with each child daily.

 Follow his lead.
 If he wants to play with you, then play whatever game he chooses.
 If he wants to read a book, let him choose which one and read together.
 If he wants to go outside, ask him if he wants to walk or go on his bike.